Azure-Samples/openai-end-to-end-basic/README.md

      -p @./infra-as-code/bicep/parameters.json \
      -p baseName=$BASE_NAME
    ```
-1. Assign your account the `Cognitive Services OpenAI Contributor` role on the OpenAI instance.
-This is required to interact with the OpenAI service via the Machine Learning Workspace.
+1. Assign your account the `Cognitive Services OpenAI Contributor` role on the Azure OpenAI instance.
+This is required to interact with the Azure OpenAI Service via the Machine Learning Workspace.

 ### 2. Create, test, and deploy a Prompt flow